cujarrett/learning-aws/aws-certified-solutions-architect–associate/security-identity-compliance.md

 - You can have multiple security groups attached to EC2 Instances
 - You can specify allow rules but not deny rules

+### Users
+- New Users have no permissions when first created

 ### Roles
 - Roles are more secure than storing your access key and secret access key on individual EC2 instances
 - Roles are easier to manage